github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 - **Consider requiring review for access to secrets**
     - You can use required reviewers to protect environment secrets.
 A workflow job cannot access environment secrets until approval is granted by a reviewer.
 For more information about storing secrets in environments or requiring reviews for environments, see "[Encrypted secrets](/actions/reference/encrypted-secrets)" and "[Using environments for deployment](/actions/deployment/using-environments-for-deployment)."

+{% warning %}

+**Warning**: Any user with write access to your repository has read access to all secrets configured in your repository.
+Therefore, you should ensure that the credentials being used within workflows have the least privileges required.

+{% endwarning %}

 ## Using `CODEOWNERS` to monitor changes

 You can use the `CODEOWNERS` feature to control how changes are made to your workflow files.
 For example, if all your workflow files are stored in `.github/workflows`, you can add this directory to the code owners list, so that any proposed changes to these files will first require approval from a designated reviewer.